-In connection with the Formation Transactions, we entered into tax protection agreements that provide benefits to certain prior investors, including Messrs.
-Hoffler, Haddad, Kirk, Nero, Apperson, O'Hara and Smith and Ms. Hampton and their affiliates and certain of our other officers.
-These tax protection agreements indemnify these individuals from their tax liabilities resulting from the potential future sale of certain of our properties within seven (or, in a limited number of cases, ten) years after the completion of the Formation Transactions on May 13, 2013.
+In connection with the formation transactions related to our initial public offering, our operating partnership entered into tax protection agreements that provide benefits to certain prior investors, including Messrs.
+Hoffler, Haddad, Kirk, Apperson, O'Hara and Smith and Ms. Hampton and their affiliates and certain of our other officers.
+These tax protection agreements indemnify these individuals from their tax liabilities resulting from the potential future sale of certain of our properties within seven (or, in a limited number of cases, ten) years after the completion of such formation transactions on May 13, 2013.

-In addition, the tax protection agreements provide that the operating partnership will offer certain of the original contributors, including Messrs.
-Hoffler, Haddad, Kirk, Nero, Apperson, O'Hara and Smith and Ms. Hampton and their respective affiliates and certain of our other officers, the opportunity to guarantee debt, or, alternatively, to enter into a deficit restoration obligation, for ten years from the closing of our initial public offering in a manner intended to provide an allocation of operating partnership liabilities to the partner for federal income tax purposes.
-As of April 29, 2016, Shelly R. Hampton and Eric L. Smith have guaranteed \$150,000 and \$100,000, respectively, of our debt pursuant to the tax protection agreements.
-This opportunity will also be offered upon certain future repayments, retirements, refinancings or other reductions (other than scheduled amortization) of the currently outstanding liabilities of the entities that held those properties prior to the Formation Transactions during the ten years following the closing of our initial public offering.
+In addition, the tax protection agreements provide that our operating partnership will offer certain of the original contributors, including Messrs.
+Hoffler, Haddad, Kirk, Apperson, O'Hara and Smith and Ms. Hampton and their respective affiliates and certain of our other officers, the opportunity to guarantee debt, or, alternatively, to enter into a deficit restoration obligation, for ten years from the closing of our initial public offering in a manner intended to provide an allocation of operating partnership liabilities to the partner for federal income tax purposes.
+As of April 16, 2018, Shelly R. Hampton and Eric L. Smith have guaranteed \$150,000 and \$100,000, respectively, of our debt pursuant to the tax protection agreements.
+This opportunity will also be offered upon certain future repayments, retirements, refinancings or other reductions (other than scheduled amortization) of the currently outstanding liabilities of the entities that held those properties prior to the formation transactions related to our initial public offering during the ten years following the closing of our initial public offering.
 If we fail to make such opportunities available, we will be required to deliver to each such contributor a cash payment intended to approximate the contributor's tax liability resulting from our failure to make such opportunities available to that contributor and the tax liabilities incurred as a result of such tax protection payment.